sithmel/jsonaut/README.md

 ### Rendering partial state

-This is rendering the dat in the UI while a big JSON is being fetched.
+This is rendering the UI while a big JSON with the data is being fetched.

 ```js
 import { streamToIterable, SequenceToObject } from "jsonaut"